 This project funded by the MDARD SCBG program seeks to improve spotted wing Drosophila management programs on Michigan blueberry farms and reduce dependence on insecticides.
 We are working to develop a decision system for growers to implement on their farms that incorporates information gained from recent analysis of how SWD are affected by winter conditions with the Enviroweather network of weather stations to develop pre-season risk assessments.
 Sampling of fruit across commercial blueberry farms during the summer will be used to better understand when and where risk of SWD infestation increases.
 This project also seeks to optimize fruit sampling techniques for speed and cost-effectiveness, and will continue monitoring SWD populations for insecticide resistance.
 We expect this project will increase grower confidence in their management programs for SWD and will lead to reduced dependence on insecticides for managing this pest.

-This project aims to increase the levels of biological control for SWD using native species of parasitic wasps that have shown promise in other regions of the world.
-We are conducting augmentative releases of these species using an augmentorium strategy that protects the developing wasps from predators, pesticides, weather, etc. We expect these releases will lead to lower populations of SWD, thereby also reducing SWD infestation in crops and supporting the further improvement of IPM programs for this invasive pest.
+Additionally, we are aiming to increase the levels of biological control for SWD using native species of parasitic wasps including Pachycrepoideus and Trichopria.
 Wildflowers are known to increase the lifespan and egg-laying of parasitoid wasps.
-Therefore, we are also testing how individual plant species and larger wildflower plantings affect parasitism rates, as installation of wildflower plantings on farms may help support local parasitoid populations.
-Additionally, we will evaluate how pesticide residues on flower strips adjacent to the crop (due to application drift) might negatively affect parasitoid survival, potentially limiting the effectiveness of this management strategy.
+Therefore, we are testing how wildflower plantings on farms affect parasitism rates.
+We will evaluate how pesticide residues on flower strips adjacent to the crop might negatively affect parasitoid survival, potentially limiting the effectiveness of this management strategy.
 This project will add an important new dimension to the tools available for effectively controlling this invasive pest across Michigan landscapes.

 Natural enemies can provide meaningful population control of pest insects within agroecosystems.
 But within intensive agricultural habitats, natural enemy populations are often diminished due to lack of appropriate habitat and chemical pest management programs.
 This project compares management strategies on different commercial blueberry farms with varying levels of habitat enhancements (such as wildflower plantings) and chemical management (conventional versus organic versus no-spray farms) to monitor natural enemy abundance and activity.
 We are particularly interested in natural enemy activity in regards to the most economically important pest for highbush blueberry in Michigan, spotted wing drosophila, Drosophila suzukii (SWD).
 Ground predators of SWD pupae, such as spiders, crickets, and ants, are being monitored, as well as removal rates of SWD pupae under different pest management regimes.
 We are also monitoring populations of SWD to see if certain management programs lead to elevated pest pressure, as there has been some concern that SWD populations can build up in natural areas, and habitat enhancements (such as wildflower plantings).
 The dynamics of pest and natural enemy populations under different management programs is therefore important to work out in order to make recommendations for sustainable integrated pest management programs.